yashag1/dictionary-gui-app/README.md

 ## Description

-This is a simple dictionary application built using PySimpleGUI and json libraries of Python and also uses PyAutoGUI for a brief, specific implementation.
+This is a simple dictionary application built using PySimpleGUI and json libraries of Python and also uses PyAutoGUI for a brief, specific implementation, and works completely without Python's PyDictionary library.
 The app allows users to search for dictionary definitions by typing a word into a search box.
 Results are displayed in the output area, and ghost text is used as a placeholder in the search box.

 ## Features